StratfordHS-CS2/Lab-08-Morse-Code/Readme.md

 ## Instructions
 Complete the `translate` method.
 This method takes a string in Morse Code and translates it to a text string.
 The text string is returned.
+* `translate` takes one parameter, a string containing the morse code word.
+* `translate` doesn't print anything.
+Instead it returns a string containing the text word.
+This word is printed in `main`.
 * You must translate all the characters below (A-Z,0-9).
 * All translated characters will be uppercase.
 * If you receive a Morse Code letter that is not translatable it should translate to "?".